uslci-admin/private-uslci-content/Contributing.md

     - Suggest a [targeted enhancement to the FEDEFL](https://github.com/USEPA/fedelemflowlist/issues/137).

 ### Discussions
 For topics with a wider scope or where more discussion may be required to reach a resolution, please post it as a discussion topic.

 Please apply labels to help keep the discussion list organized.
-Discussions rely on the same set of repository-specific labels used by Issues (e.g., [FLCAC-Curation labels](https://github.com/FLCAC-admin/FLCAC-Curation/labels)).
+Discussions rely on the same set of repository-specific labels used by Issues (e.g., [FLCAC-docs labels](https://github.com/FLCAC-admin/FLCAC-docs/labels)).

-## Contributing to Shared Resources
+## Contributing to FLCAC GitHub Repositories

 We appreciate your interest in adding to shared resources for the LCA community!

 To contribute content to a repository, please [fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks) it, commit your edits, then [open a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) with a clear description of your work.

-The easiest places to contribute to the `FLCAC-Curation` repository include adding to the [Frequently Asked Questions](https://github.com/FLCAC-admin/FLCAC-Curation/blob/main/docs/FAQ.md), list of [common terms and acronyms](https://github.com/FLCAC-admin/FLCAC-Curation/blob/main/docs/CommonTermAcronyms.md), or  [Other Resources](https://github.com/FLCAC-admin/FLCAC-Curation/blob/main/docs/OtherResources.md).
+The easiest places to contribute to the `FLCAC-docs` repository include adding to the [Frequently Asked Questions](docs/FAQ.md), list of [common terms and acronyms](docs/glossary.md), or  [Other Resources](docs/Reference/OtherResources.md).

 The FLCAC Data Curation team is actively reorganizing existing resources and updating guidance to make sure it is clear and accessible.
 Feedback on these efforts is always appreciated.
 Thank you!